dlwebdev/trumpit/README.md

-Node module example poking fun at the president with the smallest hands in our nations history.
+Node module example poking fun at the president with the smallest hands in our nations history.... *sigh*

 Made with TDD.